 Trains played an important part in entertainment.
-The whole town turned out for the morning and afternoon arrivals.
-Children built elaborate make-believe track systems out of wooden blocks culled from construction projects.
+The whole town turned out for the morning and afternoon ar-Children built rivals. elaborate make-believe track systems out of wooden blocks culled from construction projects.
 Every boy dreamed of being a locomotive engineer.
-Youngsters swung onto cars on sidings and made believe they were hopping treight.
-The height pleasure was to actually ride on the train, smell the smoke coming in the open windows, and get cinders in your hair, eyes, and down your back.
+Youngsters swung onto cars on sidings and made believe hopping the they were freight.
+The height of pleasure was to actually ride on the train, smell the smoke coming in the open windows, and get cinders in your hair, eyes, and down your back.

-IN THOSE happy days of no inside plumbing, no labor-saving devices, no electric current, when every youngster had ground itch and leg sores and worms, and high living was spending a nickel a week for candy or a Coca-Cola, the new generation had no thought that only five decades later such conditions would be condemned as unbearable poverty.
+IN THOSE happy days of no inside plumbing, no laborsaving devices, no electric current, when every youngster had ground itch and leg sores and worms, and high living was spending a nickel a week for candy or a Coca-Cola, the new generation had no thought that only five decades later such conditions would be condemned as unbearable poverty.